Stroke: Hemorrhagic

-Hemorrhagic strokes are classified based on their underlying pathology.
+Hemorrhagic stroke is classified based on their underlying pathology.
 Some causes of hemorrhagic stroke are hypertensive hemorrhage, ruptured aneurysm, ruptured AV fistula, transformation of prior ischemic infarction, and drug-induced bleeding.
 They result in tissue injury by causing compression of tissue from an expanding hematoma or hematomas.
 In addition, the pressure may lead to a loss of blood supply to affected tissue with resulting infarction, and the blood released by brain hemorrhage appears to have direct toxic effects on brain tissue and vasculature.
 Inflammation contributes to the secondary brain injury after hemorrhage.

 Diagnosis

 Stroke is diagnosed through several techniques: a neurological examination (such as the NIHSS), CT scans (most often without contrast enhancements) or MRI scans, Doppler ultrasound, and arteriography.
 The diagnosis of stroke itself is clinical, with assistance from the imaging techniques.
 Imaging techniques also assist in determining the subtypes and cause of stroke.
 There is yet no commonly used blood test for the stroke diagnosis itself, though blood tests may be of help in finding out the likely cause of stroke.
 In deceased people, an autopsy of stroke may help establishing the time between stroke onset and death.